Cosmological parameters from the joint analysis of Density Split and Second Order Statistics: an Emulator based on the Halo Occupation Distribution: AbacusSummit light cone simulations

 Beyond the periodic simulations, \cite{Hadzhiyska2022} presented catalogues of dark matter halos in lightcones that are constructed from the base simulation boxes, which can be used to build realistic mock catalogues on the sky that also capture the evolution of clustering across redshift.
 The lightcones cover an octant of the sky up to a redshift of 0.8 and span 63 different cosmologies within an extended $w_0w_a$CDM parameter space (see Fig.~\ref{fig:abacus_paramters}),

 where $\omegac$ and $\omegab$ are the physical cold dark matter and baryon densities, $\sigma_8$ is the amplitude of density fluctuations, $n_\mathrm{s}$ is the spectral index of the primordial power spectrum, $\nrun$ is the running of the spectral index, $\Neff$ is the effective number of ultra-relativistic species, $w_0$ is the present-day dark energy equation of state, and $w_a$ captures the evolution of dark energy across redshift.
+The simulations assume zero curvature, and the value of the Hubble parameter $h$ was calibrated to match the Cosmic Microwave Background angular size of the acoustic scale, $\theta_*$, as observed by \citetalias{Planck2020}.

 The 63 cosmologies span from $5 \sigma$ to $8 \sigma$ around the best-fit cosmology from Planck 2018 \citep[][hereafter \citetalias{Planck2020}]{Planck2020}, assuming base-$\Lambda$CDM.
 This fiducial cosmology is referred to in this work as \texttt{c000}.
-The simulations assume zero curvature, and the value of the Hubble parameter $h$ was calibrated to match the Cosmic Microwave Background angular size of the acoustic scale, $\theta_*$, as observed by \citetalias{Planck2020}.
 For the fiducial cosmology \texttt{c000}, 25 phase realizations with different initial conditions are available, which we later use to correct for cosmic variance \cite{Racz2023}.
 Only one phase realization is available for all the other cosmologies, referred to as \texttt{ph00}.

 On top of the halo lightcones, shear information ($\kappa$ and $\gamma$) is provided in terms of shear maps with resolution $A_\mathrm{pix}=0.046\,\mathrm{arcmin}^2$ $(\texttt{nside}=16384)$ at ascending redshift slices from $0.1 < z < 2.45$, with $\Delta z = 0.05$ steps.
 We use these shear maps to build a reduced shear $g=\gamma/(1-\kappa)$ catalogue that matches the UNIONS-like $p(z)$.
 This is done by randomly selecting $w_i N_\mathrm{pix}$ pixels from the corresponding shear map, where the weights $w_i$ result from integrals over the UNIONS-like $p(z)$ shown in Fig.~\ref{fig:nz} up to redshift of one and $N_\mathrm{pix}$ are the available pixels at redshift one.
 We are cutting the UNIONS-like $p(z)$ at $z = 1$ because, due to the lightcones' geometry, the sky's initial octant reduces above a redshift of 0.8.
 We decided to lose some signal by neglecting the high redshift galaxies for higher emulator accuracy for the lensing statistics.